Romani culture: Fortune-telling

+There are records of Romani women practicing fortune-telling dating back centuries, using techniques such as palm reading.
+It often served as a means of income.
+It was typically passed from mother to daughter.
+In 1747 and later again in 1824, palm-reading was made illegal in Britain, thereby forcing it to become a covert practice.
+Romani fortune tellers were traditionally known as drabardi.
+The fortune-telling trade was directed at non-Romani (known as Gadje or Gorjas), and rarely, if ever, practiced amongst Romani themselves.

+The misbelief that Romani people have psychic powers (e.g. fortune-teller) is a stereotype, sometimes still present to this day, and some romantics attribute the invention of the Tarot cards to them.

 Dance

-Romani dances are influenced by Indian dances.
-A Romani dance that originated from India is the snake dance.
-Romani women perform the sapera dance with a cobra to awakened their reptilian powers, mantras and to curse menacing victims forever.
+Some traditional Romani dances have distant roots in Indian dance.
+A Romani dance in the eastern Balkans, with origins in the Indian subcontinent, is the snake dance.

+Belly dance is performed by the Romani people in Turkey.

 Music

+As the Roma traveled to other countries from India to Europe, the Roma introduced many influences in their music, beginning with their Indian roots and adding elements of Greek, Persian, Turkish, Romanian, Czech and Slavic influence, as well as Western European such as German, French and Spanish influences.

-The lăutari who perform at traditional Romanian weddings are virtually all Roma, although their music draws heavily from a vast variety of ethnic traditions—for example Romanian, Turkish, Jewish, and Slavic—as well as Romani traditions.
+The lăutari who perform at traditional Romanian weddings are virtually all Roma, although their music draws heavily from a vast variety of ethnic traditions—for example Romanian, Turkish and Slavic—as well as Romani traditions.
 Probably the most internationally prominent contemporary performer in the lăutari tradition is Taraful Haiducilor.
 Zdob şi Zdub, one of the most prominent rock bands in Moldova, although not Roma themselves, draw heavily on Romani music, as do Spitalul de Urgenţă in Romania.

 Flamenco music and dance came from the Roma in Spain; the distinctive sound of Romani music has also strongly influenced bolero, jazz, and Cante Jondo in Europe.
 European-style Gypsy jazz is still widely practised among the original creators (the Romani People); one who acknowledged this artistic debt was Django Reinhardt.